Center-for-Global-Development/msa-amc-sizing/index.md

 </div>

-<h3 id="prospective_costs">b.
-Calculating Firms' Prospective Costs</h3>
+<h3 id="expected_costs">b.
+Calculating Firms' Expected Costs</h3>

 Innovation often requires multiple steps, including research and development, testing, trials, and regulatory approval.
 Each step incurs its own set of costs and its own risk of failure.
 However, firms do not incur all costs upfront.
 Instead, if the project fails at any stage, the firm simply stops and does not incur the costs of subsequent stages.

-When sizing the pull mechanism, we consider the firm's perspective at the time of entry — the “prospective cost,” not the total cost of a successful innovation.
-The prospective costs faced by the firm at the time of entry are the cumulative, probability-weighted costs across all development phases, properly discounted for the time value of money.
+When sizing the pull mechanism, we consider the firm's perspective of expected costs at the time of entry, not the total cost of a successful innovation.
+The expected costs faced by the firm at the time of entry are the cumulative, probability-weighted costs across all development phases, properly discounted for the time value of money.

-For example, a livestock vaccine might have an all-in development cost of <span>&#36;</span>3.4 million, but the investment in an early-stage vaccine candidate in R&D would have a prospective cost of <span>&#36;</span>1.8 million because if the vaccine fails during R&D, the later costs of testing and approval are not incurred (see drop down example for more detail).
+For example, a livestock vaccine might have an all-in development cost of \\$3.4 million, but the investment in an early-stage vaccine candidate in R&D would have a expected cost of \\$1.8 million because if the vaccine fails during R&D, the later costs of testing and approval are not incurred (see drop down example for more detail).

 <button class="see-more-btn" onclick="toggleDetails('optionvalue-details')">Walking through an example</button>